dkoslicki/PressPurt/README.md

 ## R installation

 PressPurtCoreAlg is also available as an R package.
 You'll need to have python and conda installed.
+You will also need an R version greater than or equal to 3.5.1.

 Install as an R package: